SiTronXD/BerserkBTHProject/README.md

 ![github-small](Berserk/Berserk/Resources/Textures/Showcase1.png)

+# Running the Project
+It is recommended to use Visual Studio 2017 or 2019.
+The project was never configured to build for x86, and therefore x64 is used.

 # Disclaimer
 Everything in the project was made by me, which includes the code, graphics and sound effects.
 The game used to have music but was removed since I do not own the soundtracks.